urbanpiper-admin/ios-sdk/README.md

 <a name="introduction"></a>
 # Introduction

-The official iOS SDK of UrbanPiper
+The Urban piper ios SDK is written in swift.

 <a name="installation"></a>
 # Installation